|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See DGX weekly technical indicators chart] Weekly Lane's Stochastic is overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic.
-During the last week, weekly Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
+Weekly Technical Indicators: [See DGX weekly technical indicators chart] Weekly technical indicators are neutral.
+During the last week, weekly Lane's Stochastic signal line (%D) has moved below overbought area.
 Such crossover is considered a bearish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Lane's Stochastic help.
 The weekly MACD line is above its signal line since August 29, 2025.
 This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 | |